SheetAble/SheetAble/README.md

 <img src="docs/SheetAbleShowcase.gif" alt="Example Gif" style="border-radius: 5px;">

-**SheetAble** is an easy-to-use music sheet organizer for all the music enthusiasts out there.
-You can upload and organize your sheets for any kind of instrument you use!
+SheetAble is an intuitive music sheet organizer designed for musicians of all levels.
+With SheetAble, you can effortlessly upload, organize, and manage your music sheets for any instrument.
+ Whether you're a soloist, band member, or music teacher, SheetAble offers a seamless solution for keeping your music library organized and accessible.
-Create Accounts for your friends or family to invite them to your library to use it as well or potentially upload sheets themselves.
+Create accounts for your collaborators or students to share your music sheets and collaborate on projects.
-Currently it is available for web and [iPad/Android Tablets](https://github.com/SheetAble/tablet-client).
-All repos are open-source with the `AGPL` license.
+ SheetAble is currently available for web browsers and iPad/Android tablets, with all repositories open-source and licensed under AGPL.

-You may also suggest changes by forking this repo and creating a [pull request](https://github.com/SheetAble/SheetAble/compare) or opening an [issue](https://github.com/SheetAble/SheetAble/issues).
-Thanks to all the people who want to help expanding this project!

 ### Built With